BGP Routing Policies Plugin

 • bgp.locpref is an integer attribute that sets default local preference when applied to a node, or sets local preference on BGP updates received from an EBGP neighbor.

-• bgp.med is an integer attribute that sets MED attribute on BGP updates sent to an EBGP neighbor.
+• bgp.med is an integer attribute that sets the MED attribute on BGP updates sent to an EBGP neighbor.

 • bgp.weight is an integer attribute that sets per-neighbor weight.